Types of Boating Distress Signals

 August 2, 2021

-Whether you are a pleasure boater on a small craft or an experienced captain commanding a commercial vessel, it’s essential to be familiar with marine distress signals.
+If you are a pleasure boater operating a small craft, motorised vessel, sailboat or PWC, you need to be familiar with marine distress signals.

-With that in mind, we decided to create a guide to visual, audio and radio distress signals.
+With boater safety in mind, we decided to create a complete guide to visual, audio and radio distress signals for all types of boaters.

 Here are the most efficient ways to signal that your crew is in danger and recognize when another boat is in trouble and needs assistance.